-So, the New Year has come and gone along with it the usual resolutions, eat healthier, get fit, drink less.
+Financial resolutions – the new year has come and gone, along with it the usual resolutions.
 How many have you made and broken already?
-Setting aside a small amount of time each month to focus on your personal finances not only increases the chance of financial success, it will help you avoid breaking at least one resolution!
+Set aside a small amount of time each month to focus on your personal finances.
+This increases your chance of financial success and will help you avoid breaking at least one resolution!
 Here we look at some Financial Resolutions to get you on the right track to achieving financial goals this year:

 Good Money Karma works like this: if you had a good financial plan and instituted it, you probably have enough cash.